lamperez/xiaomi-lightbar-nrf24/homeassistant/README.md

-Custom integration for the Xiaomi Monitor Light Bar controlled with a low-cost nRF24L01(+) wireless transceiver.
+Custom integration for the Xiaomi Mi Computer Monitor Light Bar controlled with a low-cost nRF24L01(+) wireless transceiver.

 To download, do for example